 • Price: Pricing strategy, discounts

-• Place: Distribution channels (online, offline)
+• Place: Distribution channels (online or offline)

 • Budget allocation for different marketing activities